Career & Support

 The goal of the thesis is to gain understanding in printing material development and thermally post processing, to increase the thickness of the electrode layers without worsening the cell performance in production of sodium ion batteries followed by thermal characterization and safety analysis.
 This includes the complete process chain of preparing and characterizing of the printing materials, up to the electrochemical investigation of the electrochemical cells and the feasibility for upscaling.
 The know-how of material production as well as of 3D printing is already available in both institutes.

 We offer you the opportunity to complete the promotion within three years.
 During this time, you will work in an interdisciplinary working group at IAM-AWP and IAM-WK.
 You will have access to the excellent research infrastructure and experimental facilities at KIT.
 The work will be conducted also in cooperation with the research group of Physical chemistry of solids – solid-state ionics and electrochemistry at Justus-Liebig university of Giessen.
 You will also be a member of the graduate school electrochemical energy storage (GS-EES).

-- University degree (Diploma / Master) in materials science, process engineering, mechanical engineering, chemistry or similar qualifications
+- University degree (Diploma / Master) in materials science, process engineering, mechanical engineering, chemistry or similar qualifications (with excellent score)

-- Practical skills and technical understanding of process steps
+- Practical skills and technical understanding of process steps.

 - Excellent ability to cooperate with internal and external project partners.